AlchemyCMS/alchemy-guides/guides/ingredients.md

 ### role
 `String` _required_

 A lowercased **unique** (per element) identifier for the ingredient.
 Separate words with underscores.
+The role is used as the label in the admin and is [translatable](i18n#ingredient-roles).

 ### type
 `String` _required_